 Managed Google Play (formerly called Google Play for Work) lets enterprises use a customized version of the Google Play store that has only apps approved for work.

-- Enable Managed Google Play on a device or inside the Android Enterprise work profile container.
+- Enable Managed Google Play on a device or inside the container.

 - Silently install and uninstall apps.

-- Whitelist the apps that are allowed, or blacklist the apps that are not allowed.
+- Add apps to an allowlist or block the apps that are not allowed.

 - Allow Google Voice apps to use voice recognition in addition to the touchscreen keyboard.